Short Term Business Loans: The Essential Guide

 A short-term business loan, also called a short-term commercial loan, refers to funding programs that quickly provide working capital to be repaid quickly.
 Lenders have different definitions for “short-term,” with some offering products that must be repaid in less than a year and others offering loans with terms of up to two years.

 Most short-term loans have an easy application process with a quick approval decision.
 Once approved, most have fast funding, typically 24-72 hours.
-Some lenders offer same-day funding.
+Some lenders offer same-day business funding.

-The tradeoff for fast funding is that short-term business loans are often more expensive, with higher interest rates and fees.
+The tradeoff for fast business funding is that short-term business loans are often more expensive, with higher interest rates and fees.
 In addition, they also require frequent repayment, usually daily or weekly.

 The combination of high rates, frequent payments, and a brief repayment period could lead to high payments that strain your cash flow.
 However, you won’t carry the debt as long.